Ballon d'Or Dream Team

-The Ballon d'Or Dream Team is an all-time all-star team published by France Football on 14 December 2020 after conducting an internet poll of fans to select a football dream team starting from October 2020.
+The Ballon d'Or Dream Team is an all-time all-star football team published by France Football on 14 December 2020, after conducting an internet poll of fans.
 The final team was selected by 140 France Football correspondents around the world.
 A second and a third team were also published.

 Nominations

 The nominations were announced from 5 October 2020 through 19 October 2020.
 The winners were revealed on 14 December 2020 and lined up in a 3–4–3 formation.
 Brazil was the country with the highest number of nominated players (20 athletes), ahead of Italy (16), Germany (13), Netherlands (12), Spain (8), England and France (7).